MicrosoftDocs/windows-itpro-docs/browsers/edge/microsoft-edge-kiosk-mode-deploy.md

 14. Configure the policies for Microsoft Edge kiosk mode.
 For details on the valid kiosk policy settings, see [Relevant policies](#relevant-policies).

-15. Validate the Microsoft Edge kiosk mode by restarting the device and signing in with the local kiosk account.
+15. After configuring the relevant group policies, restart the kiosk device and sign in with the local kiosk account to validate the Microsoft Edge kiosk mode.

 **_Congratulations!_** You’ve finished setting up Microsoft Edge in assigned access and a kiosk or digital sign, and configured browser policies for Microsoft Edge kiosk mode.